Njpatman/Armakart-Track-Framework.VR/README.md

 Thanks to jkl25000 for helping me out with scripting, testing, texturing, and being an overall bro through the creation of this.

-Thanks to The Canadian, Kaltag, and all the lovely and beautiful people over at coalitiongroup.net for helping me test and improve Armakart from its initial release to what you see today.
+Thanks to The Canadian, Kaltag, and all the lovely and beautiful people over at coalitiongroup.net for helping me test and improve Armakart from its initial release 2 years ago to what you see today.